-3. At the New username prompt, enter a new name for the admin user.
+- 3. At the New Username prompt, enter a new name for the admin user.
 You can change the name of the admin user without changing the password.
-Press Enter to leave the name as is.

-- 4. At the Old Password prompt, enter the old password. - 5.
-At the New password prompt, enter the new password.
+Press Enter to leave the name as is. - 4.
+At the Old Password prompt, enter the old password. - 5.
+At the New Password prompt, enter the new password.
 The new password must be from 8 to 40 characters in length. - 6.
-At the new password prompt, enter the new password exactly as entered to the previous prompt. - 7.
-Press the Enter to commit the configuration to the firmware.
+At the New Password prompt, enter the new password exactly as entered to the previous prompt. - 7.
+Press the Enter to commit the change to the switch.